utdata/icj-class/css/css-class.md

 }
 ```

-Save and refresh the lines.
-She used a [shorthand for the border property](https://www.w3schools.com/cssref/pr_border.asp) that allows us to set the size, color and style.
+Save and refresh to see the lines.
+We used a [shorthand for the border property](https://www.w3schools.com/cssref/pr_border.asp) that allows us to set the size, color and style in one rule.

 ## Set the yield text